WebAssembly/interface-types/proposals/interface-types/Explainer.md

 To properly address the above motivating use cases, there are some additional requirements which impact the set of available solutions:
 * A solution should allow a wide variety of value representations, avoiding the need for intermediate (de)serialization steps.
+Ideally, this would include even lazily-generated data structures (e.g., via iterators, generators or comprehensions).
 * A solution should not force the exclusive use of linear or [GC] memory.
 * A solution should allow efficient conversion to and from opaque host values that exist outside of any wasm memory when the host values are compatible.